PatrickCarollo/aws-microservice-cicd-iac/README.md

     }'
     ```

-6. Run `Configure.py` script and enter input prompts- use the same `projectid` param as entered in SAM microservice stack to associated
+6. Run `Configure.py` script and enter input prompts- use the same `projectid` param as entered in SAM microservice stack to associate
 CI/CD services

 7. Push a change to source repository branch and check AWS Codepipeline console to verify pipeline exection

-## Maintenance and Limitations 8/23:
+## Maintenance and Limitations 11/28/23:
 This infrastructure is intended to configure BASE infrastructure for prod and dev as of meaning only core functionality
 is included, and is meant to be built ontop of, For example; setting up security on prod stack.
-This infrastructure is also
+This set of resources, as-is, is
-only architected for one monolithic service.
-Considerations when refactoring this infrastructure for separate feature;
+only architected for a single monolithic service.
+Considerations when refactoring for separate features;
 1. S3 bucket and dynamodb database is currently being deployed in app stack.
-    This Resource(s) might be elected for removal if creating for example a list or get service.
+    This Resource(s) might be elected for removal if creating for example if deploying a list or get feature.
 2. lambdaAction1 code- how its test request is formed for image and specific parameters.

 These would need reworking or remove as well as references to these resources in cicd stack.